Israel's Gantz: military man on a mission to beat Netanyahu - Journal du Cameroun

 Gantz is liberal on social issues related to religion and state, favouring the introduction of civil marriage.

-To combat that, Netanyahu constantly describes Gantz and his colleagues as “weak left” — a claim that is unfounded, according to Assaf Shapira of the Israel Democracy Institute think tank.

-“They’re not left.
-Blue and White is a centrist party,” he told AFP.

-After gaffes on live TV appearances earlier in the campaign, Gantz has been less visible lately, and some say not visible enough.
+After gaffes on live television appearances earlier in the campaign, Gantz has been less visible lately, and some say not visible enough.

-“No one can say that his public profile is strong enough but when you look at the polls, he’s doing OK,” Shapira said.
+But opinion polls show he has maintained support from those seeking to move on from Netanyahu’s long tenure in office.